ab25cq/neo-c/README.md

 # Histories

 ```
 0.8.5.0 The extension of neo-c is changed from .c to .nc.
-And compiler drivers uses shell script. and you can write head of # in here document.
+And compiler drivers uses shell script. and you can write # at head of line in here document.
 0.8.3.0 tested on PICO
 0.8.2.5 CPP has been wrritten by codex.
 And more compatibilities C lang.
 Almost C header can be work.
 0.8.2.1 Refactoring